aws-samples/aws-gamelift-and-serverless-backend-sample/README_UnityClientServer.md

       1. Download and build the GameLift Server SDK and copy the relevant files to the Unity project (`GameLiftExampleUnityProject/Assets/Dependencies/GameLiftServerSDK`)
       2. Download AWS SDK for .NET Standard 2.0 and copy the relevant files to the Unity project (`GameLiftExampleUnityProject/Assets/Dependencies/AWSSDK`)
       3. Download the the S3 example for signing API Requests with SigV4 and copy the relevant folders (Signers and Util) to the Unity project (`GameLiftExampleUnityProject/Assets/Dependencies/`)
+3. **Add the Unity Project to UnityHub and open it** (`GameLiftExampleUnityProject`)
+  * In case the dependencies were installed correctly in step 2, you should see no errors

 # Deployment with Bash Scripts